 Lectures and Workshops

-Please contact Marty for the cost of lectures and workshops.
+Click HERE for a downloadable brochure, which includes the cost of lectures and workshops.

 "Curate Your Own Style"

 “Curate Your Own Style” is a lecture/trunk show about upcycled wearable art.
 I will be discussing: the ethics of recycling and sustainable fashion; shopping strategies; the slow-fashion movement; and the inspiration for my designs.
 A Q&A will follow my presentation.
 Marty-O’s award-winning wearable art has appeared in Altered Couture magazine, Belle Armoire, and in the 2016 Excellence in Fiber on-line juried exhibition.